-1.7 EMEA operating model (three bank model)
+1.7 EMEA business operating model

 Within BNY Mellon, BNY Mellon SA/NV is usually referred to as 'The European Bank' and remains strategically important for BNY Mellon as the primary contracting entity for Investment Servicing in Europe.
 BNY Mellon SA/NV is a global custodian for BNY Mellon.
 Assets are held worldwide on behalf of other BNY Mellon entities through relationships with third-party sub-custodians or with central securities depositories.